Compere 1

 Romeo: Just call me 'love', and I shall never be Romeo again.

-How did you get here, and why did you come?
-And if my family find you here, they will kill you.
+get here, and why did you come?
+And if my family find you here, they will kill

 Juliet: Do you love me?
 Tell me honestly.